purpleprotocol/purpleprotocol.github.io/_posts/2019-03-31-end-of-march-development-update.markdown

 date:   2019-03-31 13:24:41 +0300
 author: Octavian Oncescu
 categories: purple development update
+description: For the past two months I have been designing and working on the two of the most important modules in the Purple Protocol...
 ---

 For the past two months I have been designing and working on the two of the most important modules in the Purple Protocol: The PurpleVM, which is responsible for executing smart contract code and the Rust implementation of SSPoW which is the core module of the protocol and is responsible for achieving consensus on the ledger state.